wjessop/em-campfire/README.md

 7. If necessary, rebase your commits into logical chunks, without errors
 8. Push the branch up
 9. Send a pull request for your branch

+# Coverage

+When you run the tests a coverage report is made.
+We're not aiming for 100% coverage, it's just a guide.

 Take a look at the TODO list or known issues for some inspiration if you need it.